daaain/browser-llm-script-interaction-extension/README.md

 ### Initial Setup

 1. **Open Settings**:
-   - Click the gear icon (⚙️) in the extension popup
+   - Click the gear icon (⚙️) in the extension sidepanel
    - Or right-click the extension icon → Options

 2. **Configure LM Studio** (recommended for local models):